 - Wholesale Electronic Markets and Agents and Brokers

 - Miscellaneous Nondurable Goods Merchant Wholesalers

-As some regions move to Phase II, here is a list of the businesses that can open during this phase.
+Here is a list of the businesses that can open during Phase II, which all regions are now past.
 Strict guidelines on capacity and social distancing apply:

 - In-person retail operations